MRDGH2821/MRDGH2821/README.md

 - 🔭 I’m currently working on 2D Side-scroller UE4 project
 - 🌱 I’m currently a student at Vishwakarma Institute of Technology, Pune
 - 📫 How to reach me: [Click here!](Myself_On_internet.md)
-- ⚡ Fun fact: I am equally interested in making & playing [games!](Miscellaneous\Game.md)
+- ⚡ Fun fact: I am equally interested in making & playing [games!](/Miscellaneous/Game.md)
 - 🌐 Here's some nice stuff I [found](Nice_Stuff_On_Internet.md) on internet
+- 📔 You can view this repo as [Website](https://bit.ly/mrdgh2821) or as [repo page](https://github.com/MRDGH2821/MRDGH2821)

 _Incase you came from Instagram click [here](Nice_Stuff_On_Internet.md) or [here](Myself_On_internet.md)_